NielsLiisberg/Python-FastAPI-demo/readme.md

 cd  /prj/FastAPI
 ```

-And then use the python package manger to install the required framework and tooling:
+And then use the Python package manger to install the required framework and tooling:

 ```
 pip install fastapi
 pip install uvicorn
 ````

-Here we install FastAPI - that is all the python code need for our microservice.
+Here we install FastAPI - that is all the Python code need for our microservice.
-FastAPI however depends on uvicorn - it is a cool server that also messures if
+FastAPI however depends on uvicorn - it is a cool server that
+also measures if
 you change a source file, and if so-  reloads the application. that is quite
 nice while you develop so you don't need to recycle your application by hand.

-Lets try it out: The following code is called `hello.py`:
+Lets try it out: The following code is called `hello.py` in the repo:

 ```python
 from fastapi import FastAPI

 app = FastAPI()

 @app.get("/")
 async def root():